 - 2. When recording the macro the focus must be on the remote screen.
 It cannot be in the macro dialog box. - 3.
 Only the default keyboard characters may be used.
 Alternate characters cannot be used.
-For example, if the keyboard is Traditional Chinese and default character is A the alternate Chinese character obtained via keyboard switching is not recorded. - 4.
-If you haven't brought up the Show dialog, click Done when you have finished recording your macro.
-You return to the Macros dialog box shown in Step 1:
+For example, if the keyboard is Traditional Chinese and default character is A the alternate Chinese character obtained via keyboard switching is not recorded.

+5. If you have not brought up the Show dialog, click Done when you have finished recording your macro.
+You return to the Macros dialog box with the macro keys that you pressed displayed in the Macro column: